 What you get

-IMVACC comprises one year of on-line teaching of vaccinology followed by a six months to one year specialization internship in a vaccine-related activity (industry, basic or translational research, regulatory affairs, etc.) including the preparation of a master’s thesis.
+IMVACC comprises one year of on-line teaching of vaccinology followed by a six months to one year master thesis on a vaccine-related activity (industry, basic or translational research, regulatory affairs, etc.).
+The thesis project can be carried out in the trainee’s institution or in a hosting laboratory.
 Graduates will gain a broad knowledge of how vaccines are designed, developed, manufactured and implemented through public health programs.

 Due to load shedding to prevent an imbalance in electricity supply and subsequent blackout in South Africa, our South African students download the IMVACC modules to work on a standalone mode and use candles to see their keyboard.

 The documentary “Vaccines why are they scary” (Les Vaccins pourquoi font-ils peur) has been presented on October within the Swiss medical television documentary program “36.9” created by Isabelle Moncada.
 Alain Meystre from the Health Sciences eTraining Foundation (HSeT) has created the English subtitles.